snozbot/fungus/Docs/fungus_docs/glossary.md

 <!-- ******************************* -->
 **Command category**:
-THe Fungus commands are grouped according to what kind of action they will lead to.
+THe %Fungus commands are grouped according to what kind of action they will lead to.

 <!-- ******************************* -->
 **Command property panel**:
-When a Block is selected in a Fungus Flowchart, the top-half of the Inspector window will show the properties and list of Commands for that Block.
+When a Block is selected in a %Fungus Flowchart, the top-half of the Inspector window will show the properties and list of Commands for that Block.
 When one of the Commands is selected, that its properties are displayed in the bottom-half of the Inspector window.

 <!-- ******************************* -->
 **Condition**:
 Conditions are tests that are either "TRUE" or "FALSE" at a particular point in time.
-Different Commands can be defined to be executed depending on the value of a condition test in a Fungus Block.
+Different Commands can be defined to be executed depending on the value of a condition test in a %Fungus Block.

 <!-- ******************************* -->